Bottom Round Roast Beef Sandwiches

 Prepare toppings.
-Slice 3 large onions into rings and place in a cast iron with butter.
-Add salt and pepper to taste and cook in Pit Barrel® until they are softened and browned.
+Slice 3 large onions into rings and place in a cast iron skillet with butter.
+Add salt and pepper to taste and cook in the Pit Barrel® until they are softened and browned.
 Place bell peppers and hot peppers on grill until softened and browned.

 Remove meat from Pit Barrel® when reaches desired doneness.
 I smoked to medium, removed at about 135°, since cooking this cut of meat past medium may result in a tougher result.

 After a rest, slice thinly for sandwiches.
 Use a meat slicer if you have one, however, it is not necessary.

 Warm sandwich bread or hoagies on Pit Barrel® while preparing your favorite toppings and sauces.

 Last step is to build the best roast beef sandwich you have ever had!
 Top the warm bread with the sliced meat, sautéed onions, smoked peppers and additional toppings such as cheese, mushrooms, hot sauce, mustard or horseradish cream sauce!
 Can be served with fries made in the all-purpose hanger basket!

 Check out more of our amazing Recipes and make this meal a new favorite!